The Intellectual Property Review: United Kingdom

 In a civil claim, it is for the claimant to prove his or her case on the balance of probabilities.
 At the outset, the facts relied upon in support of the claim (or counterclaim) must provide reasonable grounds for making the claim.
 Without such grounds the claim may be struck out.

 Discovery may be available in the course of litigation.
 (In unusual circumstances it may be available from a non-party or before litigation is commenced, or both.)
 A party discloses a document by stating that it exists.
 The party to whom disclosure is made is then entitled to inspect the document, except where it is no longer in the disclosing party's control or where the disclosing party has a right or duty to withhold inspection of it, for example because it is privileged.
-Confidentiality does not confer a right to withhold inspection, but the court may order disclosure of confidential documents on appropriate terms, for example to specified members of a 'confidentiality club'.
-The existence of a confidentiality club will reduce the likelihood that redaction of documents will be allowed.42
+Confidentiality does not confer a right to withhold inspection, but the court may order disclosure of confidential documents on appropriate terms, for example, to specified members of a 'confidentiality club', and it is not uncommon that this happens in intellectual property disputes38.
+The existence of a confidentiality club will reduce the likelihood that redaction of documents will be allowed.39

 Fact evidence is usually submitted to the court in the form of written witness statements, which stand as the witness's evidence in chief.
 A witness's oral testimony is usually limited to cross-examination and re-examination.